Logo Icon

 • Incorporate these strategies into your practice sessions to improve your speed and accuracy.

-• The faster you solve, the more time you have for challenging questions.
+• The faster you solve, the more time you have for tougher questions.

 • Time management is crucial for the CLAT exam, especially in the Logical Reasoning section.